Davidnh8/artAI/README.md

 Note:
 1. At its core, it uses pre-trained VGG19 network.
 However, all local max pooling were replaced by local average pooling to achieve better image quality.
 2. Uses fmin_l_bfgs_b to minimize the loss function.
-Gradient descent works as well, but slower and in my opinion, it achieves lower quality result.
+Gradient descent works as well, but slower and in my opinion, it achieves lower quality results.

 Below are some exames of the implementation.
 Some images are my personal painting or a photograph taken by me.